Maercoli/1-Excel_Advanced-Kickstarter/README.md

 # Kickstart My Chart

+## Project goal & actions

+This project is trying to uncover some market trends.
+Using the Excel table provided, I modified and analyzed the data of 4,000 past Kickstarter projects attempting to figure out market trends.

-## Background
+### Background

 Over $2 billion has been raised using the massively successful crowdfunding service, Kickstarter, but not every project has found success.
 Of the more than 300,000 projects launched on Kickstarter, only a third have made it through the funding process with a positive outcome.

 Getting funded on Kickstarter requires meeting or exceeding the project's initial goal, so many organizations spend months looking through past projects in an attempt to discover some trick for finding success.
 For this week's homework, you will organize and analyze a database of 4,000 past projects in order to uncover any hidden trends.

-## Project goal & actions

-This project is trying to uncover some market trends.
-Using the Excel table provided, I modified and analyzed the data of 4,000 past Kickstarter projects attempting to figure out market trends.
+### Working with the data

 The modification on the Excel file ocurred as follows:

 1- I filled each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.

-2- I created a new column O called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.  * Create
+2- I created a new column O called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.

 3- I used conditional formatting to fill each cell in the `Percent Funded` column using a three-color scale.
 The scale started at 0 being a dark shade of red, transitioning to green at 100, and blue at 200.